Marcelino-G/Clubs/README.md

 ## What
  ***Clubs*** is a form for students to fill out when they sign into a club for placement.
 After completion, one can monitor and manage the clubs by removing students and pulling up student information.

+## Why
+- To practice the implementation of multiple JavaScript concepts into one project.
+Concepts that work heavily with HTML's DOM and form data, arrays, and error handling.
+- To create a user interface for students and mentors to use with ease.
+A interface I wish was available to me when I worked for an after school program.

 ## Sources
 The logo was made and edited using ***GIMP*** and ***Inkscape***.